Walking into your shop makes the most sedate child’s eyes stretch in awe.

 It’s a great way to get crucial information about what’s happening on your website and where it’s happening.

-But if you choose the weekly report functionality you’ll receive a professional weekly email with metrics like who came to your website from where, which keywords they used and which pages they visited.
+But you also receive a free professional weekly email with metrics like who came to your website from where, which keywords they used and which pages they visited.

 It also shares some social media metrics.